dunefox/MAML/docs/sec-steps.rst

                     \Leftrightarrow
                     w\cdot \frac{x}{\|x\|} > 0 \,  \vee \, w\cdot \frac{x}{\|x\|} < 0.

+              Note that this means that for such :math:`x`, :math:`x_0` does not equal one in general, and hence, we break our convention.
+              However, the reason for this convention was to ensure that :math:`x\mapsto w\cdot x` is an affine linear map with a potential bias term :math:`w^0 x^0`.
+As long as :math:`x^0\neq 0` this is the case and any necessary scaling will be encoded into the choice of :math:`w^0` during training.

             * Let us define :math:`T=A\cup (-1)B`, i.e., :math:`T` is the union
               of :math:`A` and the element of :math:`B` times :math:`(-1)`.